New

 Correct answer: It influences how we react to people.

-Correct answer: We make assumptions.
+Correct answer: It causes people to make assumptions.

 Correct answer: It limits what we imagine we can achieve.